Crew Dragon Endeavour: May 2020 launch

+Station operations

 Spending 19 hours in orbit approaching the ISS, Hurley demonstrated the ability to pilot the spacecraft via its touchscreen controls; upon reaching a distance of 220 m from the ISS docking ports, he let the automated docking program take over.
 Endeavour docked with the ISS on 31 May 2020.
 Hurley and Behnken joined the ISS Expedition 63 crew, which consisted of NASA astronaut Chris Cassidy and Russian cosmonauts Ivan Vagner and Anatoli Ivanishin.
 Behnken and Hurley launched to the ISS for an indeterminate time frame, which depended on Endeavours solar array degradation, the status of Crew Dragon Resilience, and landing zone weather.